Spiky-73/BetterInventory/Readme.md

 ## Changelog

 ### v0.5
+- Added the Mod Compatibility Config
+- Added an option to prevent sensible parts of the mod from loading at all
+- Added a Compatibility layer to disable part of the mods when they fail loading
+- Auto Builder Toggle keybinds generation
 - Unfavorite favorite recipes on craft
 - Added smart consumption for materials
+- Added a config for max amount of crafted or bought items with left click
 - Reorganized some options in the configs
-- Added a config for max amount of crafted or bought items with left click
 - Use TileDefinition when possible
-- Added the Mod Compatibility Config
-- Added an option to prevent sensible parts of the mod from loading at all
-- Added a Compatibility layer to disable part of the mods when they fail loading
 - Fixed bugs with shops

 ### v0.4.1